‘The Engineering of Reliable Embedded Systems’ (Ed. 2) by Michael J. Pont

 Full list of references and related publications

-The hardback edition of ‘ERES2’ is currently available from our Lulu store.
+The international hardback edition of ‘ERES2’ is available from Amazon.com and other online and physical bookshops.

-The new paperback edition of ‘ERES2’ is currently being printed.
+The international paperback edition of ‘ERES2’ is currently available (only) from SafeTTy Systems.

 The cost of the paperback is £45.00 per copy (no VAT is charged on book sales in the UK) plus delivery.